zaralrubaie/NLP-on-Research-Articles/README.md

 # Multi-label Classification of Academic Papers
 This project uses machine learning (Logistic Regression with OneVsRestClassifier) to classify academic papers into multiple categories based on their titles and abstracts.

+## Problem:
-## Problem Statement: Given a dataset of academic papers with `TITLE` and `ABSTRACT`, the goal is to predict the presence of one or more of the following labels:
+Given a dataset of academic papers with `TITLE` and `ABSTRACT`, the goal is to predict the presence of one or more of the following labels:

 - Computer Science
 - Physics
 - Mathematics